 Measuring service health

-- Auto-connection improves the user experience.
-The VPN connection profile we enabled through System Center Configuration Manager and through Microsoft Intune has replaced the VPN with client connection manager solution for most of our employees that have remote access.
-The profiles are automatically configured for connection and authentication types and have improved mobile productivity.
-They also improve the user experience by providing employees the option to stay connected to VPN without additional interaction after they sign in.
+- Auto-connection for improved user experience.
+The VPN connection profile automatically configured for connection and authentication types have improved mobile productivity.
+They also improve the user experience by providing employees the option to stay connected to VPN—without additional interaction after signing in.